Need & Merit-Based Aid

 Caritas Community Service Award

 Seton Hill is a Military-Friendly School and participates in the New Post – 9/11 GI Bill and the Yellow Ribbon Program.
-We also offer ROTC scholarships.

 Federal and state work-study jobs are a part of many need-based financial aid packages.
 Usually at Seton Hill University, the student employee works from five to eight hours per week at minimum wage.
 Satisfactory performance is required for continued employment.